major1xu/webapp/README.md

 1) http://www.stlplace.com/demos/hello.html

 2) http://docs.vagrantup.com/v2/boxes/base.html
-This one still got parse error

-Known issues
+Known issues (To be done):
-1) Parser error for some html documents;
-2) Highlight the relevant html tags in the original html source;
+1) Highlight the relevant html tags in the original html source;
-3) UI issues in general:
+2) UI issues in general:
 e.g., disable the link to click for summary when url can not be found; textarea should be dynamic and scrollable